 Pulped and "washed" coffee dries on a patio in parchment.
 Photo credit: Cafe Imports

-Sulawesi is an island in the archipelago country of Indonesia; the same group that is home to the better-known islands of Sumatra, Bali, and Java.
+Sulawesi is an island in the archipelago country of Indonesia.
+It’s home to the better-known islands of Sumatra, Bali, and Java.
 Sulawesi houses highlands that are 1400+masl, which is perfect growing altitude for coffee.
-These highlands are known as Tana Toraja: land of the Toraja, an indigenous people that live here.
-Most of the coffee farms here are small, and while farmers can certainly grow coffee well, they don’t grow enough to export themselves.
-Yet the variety that is cultivated here, S-795 (commonly known as Jember) has ideal genetics for disease resistance to disease, good yield, and quality cup profile.
+These highlands are known as Tana Toraja, or “land of the Toraja,” named for the indigenous people who live there.
+Most of the coffee farms in this region are small.
+And while these farmers can certainly grow coffee well, they don’t grow enough to export themselves.
+Yet, the variety that’s cultivated there—S-795 (commonly known as “Jember”)—has ideal genetics for disease resistance, good yield, and quality cup profile.

 .
 One of the many producers who delivers coffee to the PT Toarco mill.
 Photo credit: Cafe Imports

-That’s where the PT Toarco mill comes in.
-This mill, a Japanese-Indonesian venture, creates a coffee that has one of the highest quality standards in Indonesia.
-Their mill focusses on drying coffee to low moisture, fully washing, and then hulling the coffee.
-A process that is nearly identical to the style we see out of super clean tasting coffees, like those from Central and South America.
+That’s where the PT Toarco mill comes into play.
+This mill, a Japanese-Indonesian venture, creates a coffee that has one of the highest-quality standards in Indonesia.
+Their mill focuses on drying coffee to low moisture, fully washing, and then hulling the coffee.
+It’s a process that’s nearly identical to the style we see out of super-clean tasting coffees, like those from Central and South America.

 Coffee producer delivering parchment coffee to the dry mill. .
 Photo credit: Cafe Imports

-I think this will be one of our most approachable coffees of the year, and has notes that will appeal to earthy Sumatra/PNG drinkers as equally as those who enjoy bright and bold Colombia and Central Americas.
+I think this will be one of our most approachable coffees of the year.
+It has notes that will appeal to earthy Sumatra/PNG drinkers, as well as those who enjoy bright and bold Colombia and Central Americas.
 The body of this coffee is rich and creamy, like milk chocolate, and drinks with the mouthwatering texture of a ripe melon.
 The acidity is soft and floral, similar to a grape.
-Overall, this will be one of the most balanced coffees you’ll try all year.
+Overall, this will be one of our most balanced coffees.
 If you’ve never had a Sulawesi coffee before, we highly recommend checking this one out.

 To order a bag of Sulawesi today, click here!